Uniformly hot nightside temperatures on short-period gas giants

-To determine how much each measured parameter affects the overall error of the calculated values, we perform a sensitivity analysis using the measured values, varying one parameter at a time.
-See \cref{fig:errorbud} for a graphical representation of the error budgets for HD 189733b.
-The systematic uncertainty contributes the most to the error budgets of Bond albedo, and dayside and nightside temperatures for this planet.
-The $I_{\rm pole}$ term dominates the error budget for heat recirculation, and is the second biggest source of error for the other calculated parameters.
-This suggests that full-orbit phase curves at more infrared wavelengths, combined with eclipse mapping, could improve the precision of the energy budget parameters and temperatures for this HD 189733b.
+To determine how much each measured parameter affects the overall error of the calculated values, we performed a sensitivity analysis using the measured values, varying one parameter at a time.
+For most planets, the biggest source of uncertainty in the nightside temperatures is the systematic error we introduced, followed by the $I_{\rm pole}$ term.
+This suggests that obtaining phase curves at more wavelengths, as well as eclipse mapping, will yield better estimates of nightside effective temperatures.